What about a washer-dryer?

 Tip: Warmer water makes most detergents more effective - so for those really dirty loads, a warm wash should give you cleaner clothes.

 If the floorboards are in poorer condition, some manufacturers advise putting a panel under the machine to distribute its weight evenly.
 Miele goes further: it recommends screwing the panel through the floorboards into as many floor joists as possible, to help minimise vibration.
 It also suggests putting the machine in a corner where the floor is most stable.

 Some front loaders have an extra-gentle cycle for items labelled handwash only – including woollens.
 It may be called "handwash" or "handwash/woollens".
 You won't find this feature in top-loading machines – they're typically not gentle enough.

 If a model has this feature, we give it a tick for "woollens cycle – hand-washable" in the full specifications section of the test results.

-Miele is the standout brand for reliability and satisfaction of its front loaders, while LG performs strongly across all measures for its front- and top-loading machines.
+Miele is the standout brand for front loaders, while LG’s front- and top-loading machines perform strongly.